Vitamin C for preventing and treating tetanus

 Contributions of authors

 HH wrote the draft of the protocol and TK commented on the draft.
 HH carried out the literature searches.
 Both authors assessed the search results to identify potentially relevant articles and extracted data from the articles selected.
 HH carried out the statistical analysis and wrote the draft of the review and TK commented on the draft.
-HH updated the review.
+HH updated the review and TK commented the updated version.

 Declarations of interest